Go to contents Go to main search

 Record amounts were paid to creditors

-After the National Enforcement Authority’s organizational restructuring, 2023 marked the third full year of operations.
-A total of €1.19 billion were collected.
-A decrease of 5.6% was seen compared to the previous year.
+After the National Enforcement Authority’s organizational restructuring, 2024 marked the fourth full year of operations.
+A total of €1.24 billion were collected.
+An increase of 3,9 % was seen compared to the previous year.
 However, in euros, this is still the second highest amount ever.

 Half of Finns live in Helsinki and other parts of Southern Finland, and more than half of new companies are established there.
 This is reflected in the regional distribution of enforcement matters.
 Indebtedness increases the risk of participating in the shadow economy.